- I. General Information

 V. Printer, Scanner, and Projection Equipment [top]

-Both MH labs contain an HP laserjet printer.
+The MH lab contains an HP laserjet printer.
 The printer can be accessed by each computer workstation in the respective lab.

 Students will not have access to the video projection equipment in the labs without